Olympic rings at night in Atlanta, Georgia

 Dick Lane Velodrome in East Point, Georgia

-Dick Lane Velodrome in East Point
+2. Dick Lane Velodrome in East Point

 The Dick Lane Velodrome was inspired by a group of East Point residents and city officials who visited the 1972 Munich Olympic Games.
 It was one of only two in the U.S. when it was constructed in 1974.
 It served as a training facility for the 1996 Olympic Games.
-It is currently the second steepest concrete track in the country and one of the most unique in the world.
+It is the second steepest concrete track in the country and one of the most unique in the world.

-Georgia International Horse Park in Conyers
+3. Georgia International Horse Park in Conyers

 From its beginning, the Georgia International Horse Park (GIHP) has been groomed for greatness.
 Since opening its gates in September 1995 in Conyers, the GIHP has already served as the equestrian venue for the largest sporting event in the world: The 1996 Centennial Olympic Games.
 The park was the setting for the equestrian events, the first-ever mountain bike competition, and the final two events of the modern pentathlon.
+It also hosted the first para-equestrian dressage competition at the 10th Paralympic Games in August 1996.

 Lake Lanier Olympic Park in Gainesville, Georgia